akumuli/Documentation/Protocol.md

   + _"+20141210T074343.999999\r\n"_

 Timestamp should be immediately followed by the value:
-- Bulk string that contain blob.
-Bulk string encoded the same way as in redis protocol:
-  + _"$64\r\n...data...\r\n"_ (64 - size of the byte array)
 - Numeric value encoded by string.
   + _"+24.3\r\n"_
 - Numeric value encoded by int.
   + _":24\r\n"_

-All keys should be predefined in database schema.

 ##### Examples
 Full message can look like this (\r\n is replaced with real newlines):